MS Pride of Dover: History

 They were an evolution of the Spirit Class that preceded them and were built in the same dockyard, however, they were so large that their hulls were put together at a different shipyard to that of the construction.
 This was because the contract winner, Schichau Unterweser, could not fit the hull of the vessels on their slipway.
 They were instead constructed in sections in Bremerhaven and towed down the River Weser by Barge to Bremer Vulcan.
 Pride of Calais unlike Pride of Dover was largely complete when she was launched at Bremer Vulcan before being towed to Schichau Unterweser for fitting out.

-In 1990 the vessel had its first major modification with the additional of the "Club Class" lounge and modified forward superstructure with a new row on windows on the deck directly beneath the bridge.